-The staff at Above and Beyond Home Health Care has seen all sorts of last-minute care decisions made or at least postponed by many clients over the years.
-They also have seen clients who have taken the initiative to begin taking care of some of these care details early on.
+The staff at Above and Beyond Home Health Care has seen all sorts of last-minute care decisions made or at least postponed by many patients over the years.
+They also have seen patients who have taken the initiative to begin taking care of some of these care details early on.
 Having these details arranged well in advance can provide peace of mind to you moving forward, as well as to any family members/loved ones.

-In some cases, clients can not only make final arrangements far ahead of time but other health care decisions.
+In some cases, patients can not only make final arrangements far ahead of time but other health care decisions.
 Doing these sooner than later can go a long way to helping people’s peace of mind later on and relieving them of some possible sources of stress.

 Even if you haven’t made the decisions just yet, you can still invite family members to be part of these discussions and offer any suggestions.
 Even though the decisions are ultimately up to you, family members and loved ones may appreciate being provided the opportunity to communicate.

 Here are some areas that can be done in advance:

 - When to transition from “standard” care to something else.
 If you aren’t very optimistic about the outcome of upcoming tests or procedures, especially ones that are expected to be painful and come with high risks, you may want to suggest receiving palliative care instead.
 This is a medical philosophy that focuses more on a patient’s quality of life, rather than continuous testing and experimenting, often in a hospital setting.
 This option can be utilized at any time.
 Clients can also decide if or when to enter hospice if they or their health provider consider this a necessary step.